 The Dangers of HVAC Refrigerant

 If the refrigerant in an HVAC system needs to be replaced it must be collected utilizing special, task-specific equipment.
-Specialized hoses, gauges and a vacuum pump to pump-down the system and to transfer the refrigerant to a DOT-approved cylinder for storage and transportation are needed to safely remove the refrigerant.
+Specialized hoses, gauges, and a vacuum pump to pump down the system and transfer the refrigerant to a DOT-approved cylinder for storage and transportation are needed to safely remove the refrigerant.

-When the refrigerant is recycled it undergoes chemical reactions and fractional distillation in order to remove all impurities and contaminates within it.
-In order to be sold again those impurities must be lowered to levels equal to newly-manufactured refrigerants.
+When the refrigerant is recycled it undergoes chemical reactions and fractional distillation to remove all impurities and contaminates within it.
+To be sold again those impurities must be lowered to levels equal to newly manufactured refrigerants.

 If the refrigerant is to be destroyed it will undergo any one of several destruction methods such as radio frequency plasma, cement kiln, liquid injection incineration, or gaseous/flume oxidation.

-At Sheldon’s Heating & Air Conditioning, we care about the environment and all of our tech are trained and certified to meet the EPA guidelines.
-If you need your HVAC system serviced you can rest assured knowing that we are giving you environmentally-friendly service.
-So if you need your AC unit serviced, remember to give Sheldon’s Heating & Air Conditioning a call!
+At Sheldon's Heating & Air Conditioning, we care about the environment and all of our techs are trained and certified to meet the EPA guidelines.
+If you need your HVAC system serviced, you can rest assured knowing that we are giving you an environmentally friendly service.
+So, if you need your AC unit serviced, remember to give Sheldon's Heating & Air Conditioning a call!